A class of $2$-local finite spectra which admit a $v_2^1$-self-map

-In Figure~\ref{fig:tmfSSB} we compute the first $25$ stems of the $E_1$-page of the alg-$\tmf$ SS.
+In Figure~\ref{fig:tmfSSB} we plot the first $25$ stems of the $E_1$-page of the alg-$\tmf$ SS, annotating certain elements with their May names.
 Note that the $E_1$-page is a module over $Ext_{E(Q_2)}^{*,*}(\Ft) = \Ft[v_2],$ hence admits a $v_2$-action.
 We use a $\circ$ to denote an element on which $v_2$ acts trivially, otherwise we use a $\bullet$.
 We use dotted lines to indicate the $v_2$-action.
-We will indicate the $\tmf$ filtration using the color code established in Figure~\ref{fig:tmfSS}. \begin{proof}[Proof of Theorem~\ref{thm:existence}] $B_2$ is nonzero in dimensions $0$ through $16$.
+We will indicate the $\tmf$ filtration using the same color code as Figure~\ref{fig:tmfSS}. \begin{proof}[Proof of Theorem~\ref{thm:existence}] $B_2$ is nonzero in dimensions $0$ through $16$.
 By Theorem~\ref{thm:todaR1}, it is enough to prove

 for $s \geq 3$ for $0 \leq n \leq 16$, equivalently,